bryancasler/Bryans-Preferred-Modules-for-FoundryVTT/README.md

 ## Pathfinder 2e (P2E) Specific
 - [Pathfinder 2e Quick Rolls](https://gitlab.com/mcarthur.alford/pf2qr) - Adds features to speed up rolling in chat.
 - [Pathfinder Ui](https://gitlab.com/sasmira/pathfinder-ui) - Theme for Pathfinder 1e and 2e.
-- [PF2e GM Screen](https://gitlab.com/atakanaltiner6/pf2e-gm-screen/) - A GM Screen for PF2e Game System.
 - [Virtual Tabletop Assets - Iconizer](https://www.vttassets.com/assets/vtta-iconizer) - Whenever an item is created or updated, Iconizer looks up its name in its dictionaries.
 If it finds an entry, it will use the icon references there to update the image of that item.
   - Could be helpful for Pathfinder 2e, but not needed for D&D 5e as I have imagery for nearly every entry in its database.

-## FoundryVTT Core Settings
-- Left-Click to Release Objects
-- Configure Audio / Video > Audio / Video Conference Mode: Disabled
-  - Even having this enabled and not using it will cause idle FPS to drop 30-50%.
-Use Discord for now.
-- Configure Settings (tab) > Configure frame rate: 30fps - OPTIONAL.
-This drops max framerate, but can help create a more consistent gaming experience

 # Quick References
 Once the above settings are put in place, the following will help you up your GM game.
-- Control + Space - This universal search will index ALL contents in FoundryVTT
+- Command + Space (Mac) - Quick Inserts universal search (Screenshot: https://d.pr/v/yiBf3H)
-- Double click on window title bar - This will cause the title window to collapse
+- Double click on window title bar - This will cause the title window to collapse (Screenshot: https://d.pr/v/P64OND)
+- Right click on the tab of the sidebar to pop it out (Screenshot: https://d.pr/v/OVcyYu)

 ## Modules In Review
 None at the moment!